Hypergraph Tur\'an Problems in $\ell_2$-Norm: Bounds from Table

 \subsection{\texorpdfstring{$C_5^-$}{TEXT}}

 Denote by $G$ be the iterated blow-up of an edge on $n$ vertices.
 The $3$-graph $G$ is $C_5^-$-free.
-This construction gives the current best-known lower bound on the Tur\'an density of $C_5^-$, see~\cite{F32Mubayi}.
+Very recently, Lidick\'y, Mattes and Pfender~\cite{BernardFlo}, and independently Bodn\'ar, Le\'on, Liu and Pikhurko~\cite{OlegXizhi} proved that this is the asymptotical extremal example for the Tur\'an density, i.e. $\pi(C_5^-)=1/4$.
 For the codegree squared density, it gives $\sigma(C_5^-)\geq {1}/{13}$.
 We conjecture it to be the extremal example in $\ell_2$-norm. \begin{conj}